-Anyone in Northern Ireland can access free Rapid COVID-19 Tests to keep our friends, family and colleagues safe.
+Anyone in Northern Ireland can access free Rapid Lateral Flow Tests to keep our friends, family and colleagues safe.

-Rapid COVID Tests – also known as Lateral Flow Device (LFD) tests – provide a result within 30 minutes at home.
+Rapid Tests are quick, easy and convenient.
+They provide a result within 30 minutes at home.

 How does regular Rapid Testing keep us safe?

-- If you’ve already had the vaccine, you can continue to do the right thing by taking regular Rapid Tests to slow the spread of COVID-19.
+- if you’ve already had the vaccine, you can still pass COVID to others so keep testing to slow the spread of the virus.

-Reporting your result, even if it's negative or void, helps scientists track the spread of COVID-19 and spot new outbreaks faster.
-Click here to report a Rapid Test result.
+Reporting every result – positive, negative or void – helps scientists to track the virus and spot new outbreaks faster.
+You can report a Rapid Test result online.

 Do you have: